rachtorr/alembic-kit/CV.md

 Advisors: Dr. Linda McDonald and Dr. Steve Ray

 #### TEACHING EXPERIENCE
 ***

 **Graduate Lead Teaching Assistant, ENV S2** Introduction to Environmental Science
 Environmental Studies Department, UCSB (Summer Session B and Winter Quarter, 2020-2022)
-  - Transferred course to virtual by organizing course website and developing online activities
+>  - Transferred course to virtual by organizing course website and developing online activities
-  - Led weekly discussion sections on environmental science concepts including sustainability, ecology, pollution management, and land conservation
+>  - Led weekly discussion sections on environmental science concepts including sustainability, ecology, pollution management, and land conservation
-  - Graded and provided feedback for over 50 students’ essays and other writing assignments
+>  - Graded and provided feedback for over 50 students’ essays and other writing assignments
-  - Created lesson plans for discussion sections and trained 6 other TAs -Led transition from online back to in person; organized 20 section times to meet for fieldtrips
+>  - Created lesson plans for discussion sections and trained 6 other TAs
+>  - Led transition from online back to in person; organized 20 section times to meet for fieldtrips

 **Instructor, INT 93LS** Our Dynamic Earth
 Summer Research Academies, UCSB (Summer Session A, 2020)